Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

 \section{Prior model and objective function}

-In this section, focusing on optimization-based approaches, we first recall the discrete version of the inverse problem for RI image formation from visibility data.
-We then formulate the general structure of the objective function for the state-of-the-art SARA and HyperSARA approaches.
-Finally, we introduce spatio-spectral facets and the associated prior model, leading to the formulation of the objective function for the proposed Faceted HyperSARA approach.
+In this section focused on optimization-based approaches, the discrete version of the inverse problem for RI image formation from visibility data is first recalled.
+The general structure of the objective function is then formulated for the state-of-the-art SARA and HyperSARA approaches.
+Finally, the proposed spatio-spectral facets and the associated prior model are introduced, leading to the objective function considered in the proposed Faceted HyperSARA approach.
+New heuristics for automatic regularization parameter setting are also introduced for all three approaches.
+To ease the reading of the manuscript, repeatedly used notations are summarized in Table~\ref{tab:maths_notations}.